Armanul46/woocommerce-product-carousel-slider/readme.txt

 * Made WooCommerce 3.0.0 compatible
 = 2.0 =
 * Added features of displaying Product Star Ratings and options of changing its color and size.
-* Added Product Title, Pirce, Star Ratings and Cart button display/hide options.
+* Added Product Title, Price, Star Ratings and Cart button display/hide options.
 = 1.9 =
 * Fixed a bug
 = 1.8 =